Netflix's big bet on original shows finally seen paying off

 The company plans to launch "Crown", a show about the reign of Queen Elizabeth II.

-Netflix plans on releasing over 1,000 hours of original programming in 2017, up from 600 hours this year.
+Netflix plans to release more than 1,000 hours of original programming in 2017, up from 600 hours this year.

 "This is unprecedented growth that should drive a substantial improvement in the breadth and depth of content on the service, which should provide a tailwind to subscriber growth in 2017," said Pacific Crest analyst Andy Hargreaves.